kptdev/kpt/site/guides/porch-user-guide.md

 The `LIFECYCLE` column indicates the lifecycle stage of the package revision, one of: `Published`, `Draft` or `Proposed`.

+The `REVISION` column indicates the revision of the package.
+Revisions are assigned when a package is `Published` and starts at `v1`.

+The `WORKSPACE` column indicates the workspace name of the package.
+The workspace name is assigned to a package revision when the draft package is first created and is used as branch name for proposed and draft package revisions.
+The workspace name must be must be unique among package revisions in the same package.

 *Note* on package revision names.
 Packages exist in a hierarchical directory structure maintained by the underlying repository such as git, or in a filesystem bundle of OCI images.
 The hierarchical, filesystem-compatible names